 The Failure Rate of Wells in Sub-Saharan Africa is Very High

-Source: The International Institute for Environmental and Development, 2009.
+Source: The International Institute for Environment and Development, 2009.

 Source: The International Water and Sanitation Centre in the Netherlands, 2009.